About 3-Person IVF

-In this technique, nuclear DNA is removed from the intended mother’s egg; the rest of the egg is discarded, including the unhealthy mtDNA.
+In this technique, nuclear DNA is removed from the intending mother’s egg; the rest of the egg is discarded, including the unhealthy mtDNA.
 The nuclear DNA of an egg from a woman with healthy mitochondria is removed at the same time, leaving her healthy mitochondria in the cytoplasm.
-The mother’s nuclear DNA is placed into the enucleated donor egg, which can then be fertilized with sperm from the father.
-The resulting embryo can then be transferred into the mother.
+The intending mother’s nuclear DNA is placed into the enucleated donor egg, which can then be fertilized with sperm from the intending father.
+The resulting embryo can then be transferred into the intending mother.

-MST can also involve other kinds of errors.
-Genetic material can be lost during transfer; small amounts of mtDNA from the unhealthy egg can be transferred; a mismatch between foreign mtDNA and nuclear DNA can occur; and the segregation of mutated mtDNA to specific tissues may lead to a significant accumulation of the mutant load.
+MST and PNT can also involve other kinds of errors.
+Genetic material can be lost during transfer; small amounts of mtDNA from the unhealthy egg can be transferred and eventually replicate to take over the cell; a mismatch between foreign mtDNA and nuclear DNA can occur; and the segregation of mutated mtDNA to specific tissues may lead to a significant accumulation of the mutant load.
 Negative effects caused by any of these would not be reversible.

 Nuclear Genome Transfer (NGT)